richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 8 May 2000 — Jacques Vallee states he, Eric Davis and Hal Puthoff discuss an “attorney friend” of a former TRW employee who gathered her testimony that claims she was part of a secret reverse-engineering project called Zodiac.
+**(PUBLIC DOMAIN)** - 8 May 2000 — Jacques Vallée states he, Eric Davis and Hal Puthoff discuss an “attorney friend” of a former TRW employee who gathered her testimony that claims she was part of a secret reverse-engineering project called **Zodiac**.
 Eric has compiled his own file but it is not verifiable yet.
-(Note: That attorney is later suggested to be former Hughes Aircraft counsel Jeffrey W Griffith, and the Zodiac participant is suggested to be Mary Elizabeth Elliot).
+(Note: That attorney is later suggested to be former Hughes Aircraft counsel Jeffrey W Griffith, and the **Zodiac** participant is suggested to be Mary Elizabeth Elliot).

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)